robotgoat/inavdocs/docs/welcome.md

 It will not delve into advanced features such as waypoint missions and return to home options.

 - **Modules** will explain in greater detail all the options available with INAV and how to go about configuring your aircraft with INAV Configurator to use them if applicable.

+The [INAV Configurator](/docs/configurator.md) section explains the main features and tabs of INAV Configurator.
+Detailed information on how to use each tab is explained in the relevant Modules section.
+For example, all information on failsafes in the configurator are found in the Failsafes modules page.